diogo-m-oliveira/devops-23-24-JPE-1140500/ca1/readme.md

   git push origin ca1-part1
 ```

-Part 2 - With git commands, add a new feature to a React.js and Spring Data REST Application using branches
+Part 2 - With Git commands, add a new feature to a React.js and Spring Data REST Application using branches
 ---------------------------------------------------------------------------------------------------------------
 In the second part of this report, we will walk through the steps to add a
 new feature to an existing React.js and Spring Data REST application,
-using git commands and branches to manage the development process.
+using Git commands and branches to manage the development process.
-We will be adding an email field to the Employee entity.
+We will be adding an email field to the Employee entity, and then fixing a bug
+related to invalid email addresses.
 We will follow a step-by-step approach to analyze, design, and implement
 this feature.